 If you didn’t do it last month, it’s not too late to give your lawn a nitrogen-rich feed.
 Westland Aftercut Ultra Green Plus Lawn Feed is particularly good if you’ve missed your early spring feed and want to give your lawn a rapid boost.

 If you’ve created a wildflower lawn, mow a path through it so you can enjoy a stroll in the evening, without disturbing the bees and butterflies.
 Ordinary lawns will need regular cutting now, as the growing season is well underway, while edges will need to be trimmed to keep them tidy.
-If you have any bare patches then you can sew in a patch filler to cover them up.
+If you have any bare patches then you can sow in a patch filler to cover them up.

 Will these slugs never stop?!
 If you’ve had a particularly wet spring then you’ll be engaged in hand-to-hand combat with the little devils.
 Brassicas are particularly vulnerable, although you’ll need to defend all of your crops (apart from leeks and onions) against the pesky critters.
-The other big problem to look out for is cabbage white eggs.
+The other big problem to look out for is Cabbage White Butterfly eggs.
 You’ll usually find them on the underside of leaves – look for clusters of white eggs and rub them off with your fingers if you find any.
 If leaves are particularly badly infested, remove the entire leaf and dispose of it.

 Beans will need plenty of support now, so build wigwams for climbers, while early potatoes will need earthing up to stop the tubers from going green.
 Weekly feeds will keep everything growing nicely, while regular hoeing will keep the weeds at bay.